For an emergency, dial 911

 - 131,158 administrative line calls (calls for Clinton Police, Clinton County Sheriff's Office, Camanche Police, and Dewitt Police).
 This averages out to an administrative line call once every 4 minutes.

-Clinton County telecommunicators have participated in numerous activities to promote Communications and 911 in Clinton County: National Night Out, Safety Town, Fire Department Open Houses, Citizen Police Academy, and the Clinton Meth Reduction Coalition to name a few.
+Clinton County telecommunicators have participated in numerous activities to promote Communications and 911 in Clinton County: National Night Out, Safety Town, Fire Department Open Houses, and Citizen's Police Academy to name a few.

 The dedicated professionals that staff the Communications Center have over 100 years of experience.